nsidc/ms2gt/00README.txt

 extract_region.c, insert_region.c, and make_mask.c all in
 src/utils.
 Note that when building the executables for Mac OSX, the "make all" command should be replaced with "make all -f Makefile.mac".

+As of 0.29, a bug in fornav has been fixed wherein setting grid fill to a non-zero value was being ignored when maximum weight mode was set.
+Thanks to Yinghui Liu of CIMSS/SSEC at the University of Wisconsin for reporting this bug.